futuregrid/virtual-cluster/doc/source/intro.rst

 Repeated Use
 ------------

-We assume that you are using the same machine as the first time you run our tool
+We assume that you are using the same machine as the first time you ran our tool.

 * **Step 1: Environment Setup (using india.futuregrid.org machines):**